 Lowest responsive and responsible bidder for the fixed price contract should be awarded the contract

-Used for either a fixed price or cost reimbursement contract and sealed bids are not appropriate
+Used for either a fixed price or cost reimbursement contract when sealed bids are not appropriate

 Proposals must be solicited from an adequate number of qualified sources